pikalab-unibo/ski-data-robustness-experiments/README.md

-# Are Symbolic Knowledge Injection Techniques Robust Against Data Quality Degradation?
+# An Empirical Study on the Robustness of Knowledge Injection Techniques Against Data Degradation

-Experiments for "Are Symbolic Knowledge Injection Techniques Robust Against Data Quality Degradation?"
+Code of the experiments

 ## 0. About Python version